ColinDuquesnoy/Time2Pull/README.rst

 =========

-Time2Pull is small application that monitors your local git repositories and warns you when a remote got updated.
-It's time to pull!
+Time2Pull is small application that monitors your local git repositories and warns you when a remote got updated, i.e. *it's time to pull!*

 This is particularly useful if you're working with a centralised workflow (where all developers pull and push from a central repository) and want to